Jefferson County and the Golden Triangle

 Our role is to convert those local conditions into a useful project roadmap.
 That means clarifying what has to be released first, which approvals or owner decisions need to stay on the front end, and how the team should manage sequencing when multiple scopes are competing for the same access, utility windows, or turnover dates.

-- Local driver: public access and parking turnover
+- Local driver: public access and parking turnover in commercial corridors

-- Local driver: regional procurement and inspections
+- Local driver: regional procurement and inspection coordination with Jefferson County

-- Local driver: phased occupancy for owner-users
+- Local driver: phased occupancy for owner-users and healthcare tenants

 Regional Coverage From Port Arthur